-A.21 The new infill has a significant impact at the total level for the West Yorkshire PTE area with a 27% increase in the number of journeys on West Yorkshire PTE tickets.
-The impact on the total size of the GMPTE infill is much smaller but there are still significant distributional impacts across stations.
+A.19 The new infill had a significant impact at the total level for the West Yorkshire PTE area with a 27% increase in the number of journeys on West Yorkshire PTE tickets.
+The impact on the total size of the GMPTE infill was much smaller but there were still significant distributional impacts as demonstrated by the presence of a number of GMPTE stations in the top ten changes from the improved infill as shown in Appendix Table A.5.